 *Voice2Voice advocates are not healthcare professionals or medical experts.
 For medical questions, please contact your physician.
 Voice2Voice advocates are compensated by CSL Behring LLC for their time and/or expenses.

-Contact IgIQ, who will conduct a full benefits investigation and assist in resolving the problem.
+Contact Hizentra ConnectSM, who will conduct a full benefits investigation and assist in resolving the problem.

-Patients with PI should visit the Immune Deficiency Foundations (IDF) website, a global patient organization for patients with PI.
-Patients with CIDP should visit GBS/CIDP Foundation website, a global patient organization for patients with CIDP.
+Several patient organizations have websites with information that may be helpful.
+Patients with PI can visit the Immune Deficiency Foundations (IDF) website, a global patient organization for patients with PI.
+Patients with CIDP can visit GBS/CIDP Foundation website, a global patient organization for patients with CIDP.